6 best chair beds – single sofa beds for hosting guests when you have limited space

 The best chair beds for sitting and sleeping – I visited 18 furniture showrooms to find the best-in-class single sofa beds for space-saving overnight hosting

-The best chair beds are a brilliant solution for putting up the occasional overnight guest if you have limited space.
+The best chair beds are a brilliant solution for hosting an overnight guest, especially if you have limited floor space to work with.
 Plus, a single sofa bed or futon for one can double up as a stylish accent chair the rest of the time.

-Based on my testing, I think the Habitat Roma Chair Bed is the best chair bed overall, offering stylish space-saving design and value for money.
-But I've compiled all of my first-hand testing experience into this guide, so you can jump straight to my top recommendations.
+Depending on your budget, I think the compact Innovation Living Cubed 90 Armchair Bed or great value Habitat Roma Chair Bed are two of the best chair beds overall.
+However, I've compiled all of my first-hand testing experience into this guide, so you can jump straight to my top recommendations whether you're in need of a quick delivery chair bed or a budget-friendly futon.

 The quick list